May 19, 2020

 Carson specializes in cargo management through the Asia-Pacific logistics hub, with many years of experience using this trade lane.

 Best-in-Class Tracking Software

-We also maximize visibility across the supply chain using some of the best tracking software available.
+We maximize the visibility of your shipment across the supply chain using some of the best tracking software available.
 You can easily access and view all shipment documentation, reports, and billing information using our convenient web app.

-Depending on your specific needs, we can customize our solutions to proactively identify and address any potential issues anywhere in your supply chain.
+Depending on your specific needs, we can customize a solution to proactively identify and resolve issues anywhere in your supply chain.

-All of these advantages make Carson International a potentially invaluable asset to your operations as a leading freight forwarder.
+All of these advantages can make Carson International an invaluable asset to your operations as a leading freight forwarder.